Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The King of Pop, Michael Jackson.| ©Abi Skipp

-This is an experience where children will have a great time and will always remember because, unlike other museums, at Madame Tussauds all visitors can interact with the wax figures that are part of the exhibits.
-There they will find their favorite artists and fictional characters such as Taylor Swift, Little Mix, One Direction, Spiderman, Captain America or Hulk, among many others, with whom they can take all the pictures they want in the museum's sets.
+• Madame Tussauds Wax Museum: the wax museum is one of the most popular tourist attractions in the city.
+All visitors can interact with the figures and find their favorite artists and fictional characters such as Taylor Swift, Little Mix, One Direction, Spiderman, Captain America or Hulk, among many others, with whom they can take all the pictures they want.

 Book tickets to Madame Tussauds